The 39 Steps (1935 film): Legacy

 In chapter 10 of J. D. Salinger's novel The Catcher in the Rye, the protagonist Holden Caulfield recounts the admiration that he and his younger sister Phoebe have for the film.
 (Note: "Her favorite [movie] is The 39 Steps, though, with Robert Donat.
 She knows the whole goddam movie by heart, because I've taken her to see it about ten times.
 When old Donat comes up to this Scotch farmhouse, for instance, when he's running away from the cops and all, Phoebe'll say right out loud in the movie—right when the Scotch guy in the picture says it—'Can you eat the herring?'
 She knows all the talk by heart...")

+Buchan's The Thirty-Nine Steps has been adapted to film three additional times, in 1959, 1978 and 2008, with varying levels of influence from Hitchcock's version.

 The comedy play The 39 Steps is a parody of this film version of the story, with a cast of just four people for all the parts.
 It was written in 1995 by Simon Corble and Nobby Dimon.
 A version rewritten in 2005 by Patrick Barlow has played in the West End and on Broadway.